Arkzv/Darts/README.md

 The question to answer
 * What is the point on the dartboard with the highest expected score given standard deviation of throws (other words where to throw a dart for novice/advanced/expert player?)

-### The distribution of scores varies depending on the standard deviation of throws
+### The distribution of scores varies depending on the standard deviation of throwsx
-All the graphs below are generated using the code in the repository

 The sample distribution of scores given 1 cm standard deviation of throws